Living and learning in community

-We remain ready to fully open campus this fall — within the responsive standards of community health we have used throughout the pandemic — thanks to several important actions we have taken and resources we have in place:
+We are able to offer a robust in-person campus experience — within the responsive standards of community health we have used throughout the pandemic — thanks to several important actions we have taken and resources we have in place:

-- foremost is our requirement that all students have a COVID-19 vaccination to enroll,
+- foremost is our requirement that all students and employees have a COVID-19 vaccination,

 - our ongoing consulting relationship with University of Iowa public health experts,

 - the internal expertise and resources developed by the College’s Emergency Operations Team and the Student Health and Wellness (SHAW) team,

 - our ongoing monitoring of the CDC, WHO, and other public health organizations as well as local, state, and regional public health information and data,